crpietschmann/portfolio/_imports/_posts/2014-06-07-basic-comparison-of-c-and-apple-swift-programming-language-syntax.markdown

 for var i = 0; i &lt;= 5; ++i {
     // do something with i
 }</pre>

-<p>The range example of Swift is rather interesting in the method of shorthand it uses for it's definition.</p>
+The range example of Swift is rather interesting in the method of shorthand it uses for it's definition.
 <h3>Conditional Statements</h3>

-<p>Both languages support If...Then conditional statements.
-Swift is a little different that it doesn't require parenthesis around the match conditions.</p>
+Both languages support If...Then conditional statements.
+Swift is a little different that it doesn't require parenthesis around the match conditions.
 <pre class="brush: c-sharp; first-line: 1; tab-size: 4; toolbar: false; ">// If Then Else Conditional Statement
 // C#
 if (i &gt; 6) {